 worth of property.

-FRIDAY, September 4th, will be "Scandinavian Day."
+FRIDAY, September 4th, will "Scandinavian Day."

-TECUMBER will have a three days' racing meeting the last week in May.
-A. T. D. HUGHES has been appointed postmaster at Howe, Nemaha county.

-A GROCERY firm at Geneva handled 20,000 eggs from January 20 to March 1.
-The Fourth district republican convention will be held at York on the 9th of April.
+TECUMSER will have a three days' racing meeting the last week in May.
+A. T. D. Hugnes has been appointed postmaster at Howe, Nemaha county.
+A GROCERY firm at Geneva handled \$6,000 eggs from January 20 to March 1.

-The farmers around North Bend have concluded to raise 200 acres of celery this summar.
+THE Fourth district republican convention will be held at York on the 9th THE farmers around North Bend have concluded to raise 200 acres of celery this summsr.

-As effort is being made by Tecumseh horsemen to hold a racing meeting there early in the spring.
+An effort is being made by Tecum-seh horsemen to hold a racing meeting there early in the spring.

-Jours KNIGHT, an Omaha iron mould-er, was killed at Mt.
-Fleasant, Ia., by being run over by a train.

-WALKER, the Dawson county mur-derer, has reached the penitentiary and entered upon his life sentence.

-SHELBY's only saloon has been closed y the sheriff attaching the furniture of the place on a chattel mortgage.
+JOHN KNIGHT, an Omaha iron mould-er, was killed at Mt.
+Pleasant, Ia., by being run over by a train.
+WALKER, the Dawson county murderer, has reached the penitentiary and entered upon his life sentence.
+SHELBY'S only saloon has been closed by the sheriff attaching the furniture of the place on a chattel mortgage.

-BROWN county has seventy-four civil and four criminal cases on the docket for the coming term of district court.
+Brown county has seventy-four civil and four criminal cases on the docket for the coming term of district court.

-MILCH cows are in great demand, and most of the creameries over the country have found it necessary to advance the price of mills.
+MILCH cows are in great demand, and most of the creameries over the country have found it necessary to advance the price of milk

 Buy home made goods and build up home industries, is a good policy.
-Farrell's Fire Extinguisher, made by Farrell & co., Omaha.
+Far-rell's Fire Extinguisher, made by Farrell & ca, Omaha